-- 4.10.1 The large amount of redevelopment proposed through the SCAAP will require substantial use of natural resources during construction and in operation.
-To reduce these impacts it is essential that new development is designed in such a way to reduce overall natural resource demands. - 4.10.2 Many older buildings in the town centre are unlikely to be energy efficient, therefore upgrading or redevelopment has the potential to deliver energy savings in the long-term.
-In terms of overall resource uses, and protection of heritage, upgrading and refurbishment is likely to be preferable over demolition and new development.
-However, where this is not possible replacement buildings should be constructed to high standards of sustainability. - 4.10.3 As well as energy savings through efficiency there is also the possibility in larger development schemes or networks of schemes including on-site energy generation for low carbon sources.
-This could include community heat and power schemes, that may be suitable as part of larger redevelopment areas, including University buildings, mixed use or new office developments. - 4.10.4 The SCAAP includes a policy criteria for most Policy Areas to support decentralised energy supply and energy efficiency in new development, which may be possible for many development sites.
-For example, there may be good potential for wind energy on new seafront development, subject to the choice of the right technology that is suitable for its location and generates a viable amount of energy and solar power will be suitable on many development sites in the Central Area. - 4.10.5 Water resources in the east of England can be limited, especially in times of low rainfall.
-Therefore, new buildings and refurbishments must incorporate water efficiency measures, including re-use of rainwater or grey water. - 4.10.6 On larger and landmark buildings SBC should take every opportunity to ensure buildings include sustainable design measures, such as renewable energy generation, efficiency and urban greening.
+4.11.1 The large amount of redevelopment proposed through the SCAAP will require substantial use of natural resources during construction and in operation.
+To reduce these impacts it is essential that new development is designed in such a way to reduce overall natural resource demands.

+- 4.11.2 Many older buildings in the town centre are unlikely to be energy efficient, therefore upgrading or redevelopment has the potential to deliver energy savings in the long-term.
+In terms of overall resource use, and protection of heritage, upgrading and refurbishment is likely to be preferable over demolition and new development.
+However, where this is not possible replacement buildings should be constructed to high standards of sustainability. - 4.11.3 As well as energy savings through efficiency there is also the possibility in larger development schemes or networks of schemes including on-site energy generation for low carbon sources.
+This could include community heat and power schemes, that may be suitable as part of larger redevelopment areas, including University buildings, mixed use or new office developments. - 4.11.4 The SCAAP includes policy criteria for all Policy Areas to support decentralised energy supply and energy efficiency in new development, which may be possible for many development sites.
+For example, there may be good potential for wind energy on new seafront development, subject to the choice of the right technology that is suitable for its location and generates a viable amount of energy and solar power will be suitable on many development sites in the Central Area. - 4.11.5 Water resources in the east of England can be limited, especially in times of low rainfall.
+Therefore, new buildings and refurbishments must incorporate water efficiency measures, including re-use of rainwater or grey water.
+However, this will be managed by DMD Policy DM2 that covers efficient use of resources. - 4.11.6 On larger and landmark buildings SBC should take every opportunity to ensure buildings include sustainable design measures, such as renewable energy generation, efficiency and urban greening.
+For tall and larger buildings this is covered by DMD Policy DM4, although consideration should be given to all projects that will be focal point of Southend.